kiedtl/roguelike/doc/intro.md

 number on the HUD.
 Press the number to activate the pattern, then follow the instructions in the log.

-TODO_GIF: invoking leap pattern and jumping over pool of water.
+DONE TODO_GIF: invoking leap pattern and jumping over pool of water.

 **Seek out rings to get more movement patterns.** This is akin to finding a spellbook.
 Rings are always found in gold enclosures.
 Each level will have a single ring.

-TODO_GIF: moving across map to a room with ring, walking to ring, equipping it, opening inventory, and mousing over ring and looking at description.
+DONE TODO_GIF: moving across map to a room with ring, walking to ring, equipping it, opening inventory, and mousing over ring and looking at description.

 **Head for the stairs as fast as possible!** Only escape matters -- don't try